 On April 20, 2010, Mayor Greg Ballard announced upgrades to the City-County Building, including energy efficiency, water conservations and renewable energy applications to reduce the City's environmental footprint, making it a model for green building in Indianapolis.

-The building upgrades are funded primarily through a guaranteed energy savings contract with supplemental funding provided by an Energy Efficiency and Conservation Block Grant from the Department of Energy.
+The building upgrades are funded primarily through a guaranteed energy savings contract with supplemental funding provided by Energy Efficiency and Conservation Block Grant from the Department of Energy.
 Some of the improvements are part of the Building Authority's regularly scheduled maintenance and capital projects.

 The effort began with a team of local building and design experts selected last year to work with the Rocky Mountain Institute (RMI) on creating a plan for greening the building.

 RMI created the RetroFit Depot website to advance the energy retrofit industry toward deeper energy savings on a per building basis.
 The website explains what a deep energy retrofit is, recommends how to build the business case, offers detailed guidance on how to enact one, and provides downloadable guides free of charge.
 The website is targeted toward building owners, managers, and retrofit service providers.
 You can visit the RMI website for more information on the RetroFit Depot.

 April 2009 - Mayor announces greening of City-County Building